taikiy/kernel/README.md

 > nasm -f bin ./boot.asm -o ./boot.bin
 ```

-`-f bin` assembled to binary.
+`-f bin` option assembles the file to binary.
 We don't use object file etc. because there's no concept of executables, file formats, etc. in the BIOS.

 Output has no header information.
 Just raw code output.

 ```
 ❯ ll